 As lovely as they appeared, they were a bit lacking upstairs.
 We often joked that they shared one brain, partially because they did everything in sync.
 Ducks are tremendously social, we learned – they moved around the yard as one, cocked their heads in the same direction at the same time and often made the exact same movement without time delay, as though one didn’t do it and cause the other to think “that’s a good idea!” but rather that they had the same thought together.

 We used to joke about our cheap pets – they were about $3 each, plus a giant bag of dried corn once or twice a year.
-The mostly foraged, and although they had a water trough, were surprisingly content – although ducks love the water, they are just as happy wandering around hunting and gathering.
+They mostly foraged, and while they had a water trough, they were surprisingly content – although ducks love the water, they are just as happy wandering around hunting and gathering.
 We would laugh, though, when we saw them standing in the middle of the yard during a gully washer.
 They were content in the winter no matter the weather, and in January 2011 we saw just their beaks above two feet of snow in the backyard – but when we opened the back door they jumped up and were clearly fine, just burrowed deep.

 While we originally got the ducks as natural pest control, they were great entertainment.
 They did a wonderful job of keeping the yard groomed, and tackled slugs and (hurray!)
 Japanese beetles with a vengeance, almost as though they were united with me in my gardening aspirations and keeping a watchful eye on my plants when I could not.
 The backyard was lush, if a bit poopy and feathery, during their tenure.
 Their were certainly missteps – once we were on the waiting list for ages and finally received our beautiful Doyle’s Thornless Blackberries and planted them enthusiastically only to find weeks later that the ducks ate the shoots we had so graciously planted for their enjoyment.
 We were livid… until the hardy blackberries re-emerged.
 They now produce consistently, and the garden area has since been fenced off to avoid further confusion.